The home loan application process

 Once we have all the necessary details for the loan application, it will be submitted into our system for assessment.
 Download our handy Applying for a Home Loan help guide to make sure you’ve got what you need.

-When assessing a loan, we look at your ability to repay the loan including interest, your credit history and a number of other lending criteria.
+When our credit department is assessing a loan, we look at your ability to repay the loan including interest, your credit history and a number of other lending criteria.
 For more information about what lenders look for when assessing a loan, check out How much can I borrow.

 You will be notified promptly and informed of any conditions, for example, subject to a satisfactory valuation of your property.
 If the application is a re-finance then you will need to complete and return a discharge form.